 In severe cases, shigellosis can cause serious complications, including dehydration, severe intestinal problems, reactive arthritis, and hemolytic uremic syndrome (a condition that affects kidney function).

-Shigella bacteria are found in the stool of infected people, and it’s typically spread when an infected person doesn’t wash their hands properly after using the toilet.
-The bacteria can then be transferred to surfaces, food, or water, and ultimately to another person when they touch these surfaces or consume the contaminated food or water.
+Shigella bacteria are found in the stool of infected people.
+They are typically spread when an infected person doesn’t wash their hands properly after using the toilet.
+The bacteria can then be transferred to surfaces, food, or water and ultimately to another person when they touch these surfaces or consume the contaminated food or water.

 Foods commonly associated with shigellosis include:

-Prevention of shigellosis involves thorough and frequent handwashing, especially after using the toilet and before handling food.
-If you’re traveling to an area where shigellosis is common, drink only treated or boiled water, and avoid eating uncooked foods.
+The prevention of shigellosis involves thorough and frequent handwashing, especially after using the toilet and before handling food.
+If you’re traveling to an area where shigellosis is common, drink only treated or boiled water and avoid eating uncooked foods.

 How Long Does Botulism Food Poisoning Last?